girder/viime/joss/paper.md

 merge, selecting the datasets to merge along with the algorithm to perform the integration.

-Supported algorithms are simple column concatenation, PCA data fusion, and multi-block PCA fusion.
+Supported algorithms are simple column concatenation, PCA data fusion (concatenating the normalized scores of PCAs applied to each data set, keeping all variables and avoiding any loss of information, and leaving only common major effects [@spiteri:2016]), and multi-block PCA fusion
+(by normalizing each of the individual data sets so that their first principal component has the same length (as measured by the first singular value of each data table) and then combining these data tables to a grand table. [@abdi:2013]).
 After choosing an algorithm and two or more datasets, the interface indicates how many of the samples will match after the merging process.
 When the integration algorithm completes, the new integrated dataset appears in the list of data for the user to perform analyses (see Figure 9).